Chatari vs OpenClaw

 Approach

-Product type Managed AI Operator.
-Sign up, delegate tasks, receive deliverables.
+Product type Managed control plane for work (underlying category: AI Operator).
+Sign up and start sending real work or creative requests.
 Open-source agent.
 Clone repo, configure, run locally on your machine.

 Setup required None.
 Sign up and start using immediately.
 Terminal/CLI setup.
 Install Node.js, clone repo, configure API keys, run daemon.